Economical, effective and just plain powerful, the Henry .45-70 is the epitome of a modern big-bore lever-action.

 Henry And The .45-70 Government

-Introduced around 6 years ago, the .45-70 has become among the company’s most popular calibers.
+Introduced this past decade, the .45-70 has become among the company’s most popular calibers.
 In all, the New Jersey gunmaker offers five repeaters in the caliber, which beyond the original brass and steel models includes the All-Weather, Color Case Hardened, Steel Wildlife Edition and Brass Wildlife Edition.
 More recently, the gunmaker’s newish Single Shot break-action rifle line has also gone the way of the Government.

 With typical Henry flourish, there are plenty of embellishments available for the shooter who requires a functional firearm with wall-hanger good looks.
 From rich engravings and inlays, classic octagon barrels, longer 22-inch barrels and hard-chrome plating (All-Weather), the company offers an impressive selection of fairly economical upgrades.
 But the pennywise shooter might get the gem of the pack.

 Elegantly utilitarian, the original steel model is quite possibly the best of Henry’s big-bore repeaters available today, and not simply due to its reasonable-for-class $969 MSRP.
 Sized right and made with Henry’s usual eye toward quality, the completely American made rifle offers most everything shooters desire in a modern-day .45-70 lever-action.